SGPT: GPT Sentence Embeddings for Semantic Search: Introduction

 \section{Introduction}

 Semantic search consists of two parts: \textit{Search} refers to finding the top $k$ answers from a document corpus given a query. \textit{Semantic} refers to understanding the documents and queries beyond keywords.
 Transformers \citep{vaswani2017attention} are the dominant semantic architecture \cite{cer2018universal, thakur2021beir} competing with non-semantic models like BM25 \cite{robertson2009probabilistic}.
-However, they have been limited to BERT-like encoder transformers \cite{devlin2018bert, reimers2019sentence, formal2021splade, ni2021large}.
+Search applications like Google \cite{nayak2021google} or Bing \cite{zhu2021bing} rely on transformers to provide semantically relevant results.
+However, they have been limited to BERT-like encoder-only transformers \cite{nayak2021google, zhu2021bing, devlin2018bert, reimers2019sentence, formal2021splade, ni2021large}.

-Meanwhile, GPT-like decoder transformers \cite{radford2018improving} have been the focus of recent scaling efforts of up to 580 billion parameters \cite{kharya2021deepspeed}.
-Yet, it remains unclear how to extract competitive GPT sentence embeddings and use them for semantic search.
-In this work, we investigate how to apply decoder transformers to semantic search and make use of their scale to outperform current methods.
+Meanwhile, GPT-like decoder-only transformers \cite{radford2018improving} have been the focus of recent scaling efforts of up to 540 billion parameters \cite{chowdhery2022palm}.
+Increasing language model parameters has been repeatedly shown to improve downstream zero-shot and fine-tuning performance on a variety of language tasks \cite{brown2020language, rae2021scaling, chowdhery2022palm}.
+For example, increasing scale has allowed decoder-only transformers to outperform all encoder-only and catch-up with encoder-decoder transformers on the SuperGLUE benchmark \cite{wang2019superglue, chowdhery2022palm}.

+However, the related fields of semantic search and language embeddings have not been part of the proliferation of decoders.
+They are dominated by comparatively small encoders \cite{thakur2021beir}, as it remains unclear how to extract semantically meaningful embeddings from decoders and use them for semantic search.
+Methods to do so are desirable for two reasons:

+\paragraph{Performance} Taking advantage of the available scale of decoders has the potential to produce new state-of-the-art results in search.
+Available encoders are orders of magnitude smaller \cite{devlin2018bert, liu2019roberta, raffel2019exploring}.
+Google search, for example, processes an estimated 4 billion searches daily \cite{googlestats}, thus better search models could have wide-reaching impacts.

+\paragraph{Compute Savings} Large-scale pre-trained decoders have been reused for different tasks via prompting or fine-tuning \cite{brown2020language, rae2021scaling, chowdhery2022palm}.
+A well-performing method to extract embeddings from billion parameter decoders may prevent the need to train and maintain separate encoder and decoder models.
+Training just one large decoder and reusing it for search prevents additional cost to the environment \cite{bommasani2021opportunities}.

+In this work, we propose SGPT to apply decoder-only transformers to semantic search and extract meaningful sentence embeddings from them.
 We distinguish four settings: Cross-Encoder vs Bi-Encoder, Symmetric vs Asymmetric.
-See Figure \ref{fig:sgptgraphic} and Section \ref{sec:background}.
+See Figure \ref{fig:sgptgraphic} and \S\ref{sec:background}.